 Is Your Child Acting Out?
 It Might Be a Sleep Disorder

-It was obstructive sleep apnea (OSA), a disorder that blocks the airway, causing wakeful, restless sleep.
+Obstructive Sleep Apnea (OSA), is a disorder that blocks the airway, causing wakeful, restless sleep.
 A child with OSA may stop breathing for a moment, but will awaken and start to breath again.
-“It really scares parents,” says Reeck.
-“And they should seek medical advice.”

-Obstructive sleep apnea leaves adults tired and droopy all day.
+Obstructive sleep apnea leaves adults tired and miserable all day.
 But it often has the opposite effect in children, causing symptoms that mimic attention deficit hyperactivity disorder (ADHD).

-If your child exhibits symptoms of OSA, he or she should be evaluated.
+If your child exhibits symptoms of OSA, such as snoring, sleeping with their mouth open, daytime sleepiness, irritability, behavioral problems etc. (For more information, visit www.sleepeducation.org), he or she should be evaluated.
 A sleep study is the only certain way to make a diagnosis.

-"We can diagnose all pediatric sleep disorders," says Beth Mortonson, Clinical Manager of Rogue Valley Sleep Center.
+"We can diagnose most pediatric sleep disorders," says Beth Mortonson, Clinical Manager of The Asante Sleep Center.
 "And we have seen remarkable turnarounds in the behavior of children treated for sleep apnea."

 Can it Affect My Child's Health?